Rutasuvagiya/EmailServiceAPI/README.md

 ## Set Cron/Run file to send Emails

 sendMailCron.php file must be run in background to send emails which are in queue.
+One cron sends around 750 emails per second.
-One crom sends around 750 emails per second.
 Run multiple crons in background if you want to send bulk mails for faster performance.
 1. Run Command prompt
-2. Run command
+2. Run Command
 ```bash
 php <EmailService path>\src\sendMailCron.php
 ```